Had trouble getting PrEP at your regular pharmacy?

 Is there a PrEP shortage in Australia?

-Since November 2023, the Therapeutic Goods Administration (TGA) has advised that some of Australia’s PrEP suppliers are experiencing issues.
+September 2024 — The Therapeutic Goods Administration (TGA) reports supply issues with some of Australia’s PrEP suppliers.
 This means that some local chemists may be temporarily out of stock.

-Suppliers expect stock to become available again between mid-October and early November 2024.
+Suppliers expect stock to become available again by mid October 2024.

 What can I do while PrEP is out of stock?